MadBomber/aia/man/aia.1.md

 `--erb`
 : If dynamic prompt content using $(...) wasn't enough here is ERB.
 Embedded RUby.  <%= ruby code %> within a prompt will have its ruby code executed and the results of that execution will be inserted into the prompt.
 I'm sure we will find a way to truly misuse this capability.
 Remember, some say that the simple prompt is the best prompt.

-`--model` *NAME*
-: Name of the LLM model to use - default is gpt-4-1106-preview

 `--speak`
 : Simple implementation.
 Uses the "say" command to speak the response.
 Fun with --chat